top of page

 Lam Tee Chew

-Lam Tee Chew (1880 - 1944) was renowned as much for his moral standing and generosity as for his golden touch with business enterprises, earning him the moniker of "Millionaire Lam".
+Lam Tee Chew (1880 - 1944) was renown as much for his moral standing and generosity as for his golden touch with business enterprises, earning him the moniker of "Millionaire Lam".
 This reputation extended beyond his Jiangmen hometown village of Tangbianli, resonating throughout Guangdong Province, Singapore, and present-day Malaysia.

 In Jiangmen he remains revered.
 The ancestral halls, school, medical clinic, watchtowers, houses, and roads he constructed stand as testaments to his enduring legacy.
 His benevolence during times of hardship is deeply ingrained in local memory.
-As one village elder recounts, “My mother always told us to remember Lam Tee Chew, because he saved our family from starvation.”
+As one village elder recounted, “My mother always told us to remember Lam Tee Chew, because he saved our family from starvation.”

-His personal history, written on mulberry paper in 1924, reveals his commitment to his home village.
+His personal account, written on mulberry paper in 1924, reveals his commitment to his home village.
 He established the Qian Yuan Brother Company from the business profits and salaries of his and his younger brother, Lam Song Kee.
 All profits were dedicated to his home village for education, raising children, ritual ceremonies, ancestor veneration, charity, and retirement.
 This foresight resulted in the buildings that we cherish today as the Blue Tile Heritage Center.

 Like many Guangdong villagers seeking better opportunities amidst the turmoil of the Boxer Rebellion and the Sino-Japanese war, Lam Tee Chew and his father, Lam Tak Choon (Lin Dexun) ventured overseas in the 1890’s landing in Singapore.
-Initially forming a company with others from their home village, they went on to set up Kwong Lee mortgage and remittance company that helped people send money back to their hometowns.
-After his father's death, Lam Tee Chew soon expanded his pursuits to Kuching, capital of Sarawak in present-day Malaysia.
-There he developed a diverse portfolio that encompassed rubber and pepper plantations, an icehouse, pawn shops, gold mines, a coal mine, and a sago palm processing plant.
-His entrepreneurial spirit also flourished in Guangzhou and Hong Kong.
+Initially forming a company with fellow home villagers, they went on to establish Kwong Lee Mortgage and Remittance Company which helped people send money and news back to their hometowns.

 "I see the vast cultural exchange that has taken place between the U.S. and China and strongly believe in the importance of continuing the people-to-people exchange that has so profoundly contributed to both countries."